 SECTION 401.
-WARRANTY AND OBLIGATIONS CONCERNING ENJOYMENT AND NONINFRINGEMENT.
+WARRANTY AND OBLIGATIONS CONCERNING INTERFERENCE AND NONINFRINGEMENT.

-(a) A licensor that is a merchant regularly dealing in information of the kind warrants that the information shall be delivered free of the rightful claim of any third person by way of infringement or misappropriation, but a licensee that furnishes detailed specifications to the licensor and the method required for meeting the specifications holds the licensor harmless against any such claim caused by compliance with the specification or method except for a claim that results from the failure of the licensor to adopt, or notify the licensee of, a noninfringing alternative of which the licensor had reason to know.
+(a) A licensor of information that is a merchant regularly dealing in information of the kind warrants that the information shall be delivered free of the rightful claim of any third person by way of infringement or misappropriation, but a licensee that furnishes detailed specifications to the licensor and the method required for meeting the specifications holds the licensor harmless against any such claim that arises out of compliance with the specification or required method except for a claim that results from the failure of the licensor to adopt, or notify the licensee of, a noninfringing alternative of which the licensor had reason to know.